 This research project investigated the extent to which the improvisatory approaches of musicians from non-congruent musical cultures could be combined to create a programme of original, eclectic, collaborative works, within a limited time frame.
 Furthermore, it examined how much, and what kind of musical information should be provided initially by the musical director to optimise productivity, whilst maintaining contextually-relative improvisatory freedom(s).

 In September 2017, Rich led a collaborative performance project entitled Strung Together in San Francisco, US.
 After the initial proposal was accepted, full funding and promotional support was awarded by Diaspora Arts Connection.
 The ensemble comprised five professional musicians from Iran, Syria and the UK (oud, santour, saz, percussion and fretless electric guitar), each with a background in a different tradition of improvisatory music.
 Rich acted as musical director/performer (fretless electric guitar), composed the preliminary musical material, and was ultimately responsible for the project’s curation and delivery.
 The musicians gathered together daily for a week, and during this time collectively developed, arranged, curated, and rehearsed a complete performance programme of original, culturally-eclectic music; a live performance of the show took place on the evening of the final day.
 The basis of the musical content was improvisation – in its broadest context – combined with the pre-composed, identifiable 'Fragment(s)' which incorporated influence from each of the performers’ respective musical cultures, and served as initial ‘vantage points’ for the development of the final pieces.
 The performance was received very well by both the audience and the greater World-music fan base of the San Francisco Bay area; it was broadcast live via social media (and videos were later uploaded), reaching an international audience, maximising impact.
 In response to the videos and the live feed, comments have been received from all over the world, including Iran, Syria and other Middle Eastern countries.
-Live videos from the performance can be found here.
+Live videos from the performance and copies of the preliminary scores can be found here.

 [Portfolio of Corroboration: Videos of pieces performed at concert; video excerpts, audio, and photos from rehearsal process; original ‘scores’ (Fragments #1 – #8); diary/record of procedure and process; screenshots of feedback/responses from social media]